ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2017-7603](https://github.com/Live-Hack-CVE/CVE-2017-7603) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2017-7603.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2017-7603.svg)

 ## CVE-2017-7533
- Race condition in the fsnotify implementation in the Linux kernel through 4.12.4 allows local users to gain privileges or cause a denial of service (memory corruption) via a crafted application that leverages simultaneous execution of the inotify_handle_event and vfs_rename functions.
+ A race condition was found in the Linux kernel, present since v3.14-rc1 through v4.12.
+The race happens between threads of inotify_handle_event() and vfs_rename() while running the rename operation against the same file.
+As a result of the race the next slab data or the slab's free list pointer can be corrupted with attacker-controlled data, which may lead to the privilege escalation.